mas-bandwidth/gafferongames/content/post/integration_basics.md

 Let's call our current time **t**, and the time step **dt** or 'delta time'.

-Now we can put the equations of motion in a form that anyone can understand:
+We can now put the equations of motion in a form that anyone can understand:

         acceleration = force / mass
         change in position = velocity * dt